minibolt-guide/minibolt/guide/bitcoin/electrum-server.md

   $ sudo systemctl enable fulcrum.service
   ```

 * Prepare "fulcrum" monitoring by the systemd journal and check log logging output.
-You can exit monitoring at any time with `Ctrl-C`
+You can exit monitoring at any time by with `Ctrl-C`

   ```sh
   $ sudo journalctl -f -u fulcrum